 closed connection

-The client or server application has purposely closed the connection.
+The client or server application has purposely closed the

 process abort

-The client or server application process has aborted, but the TCP/IP stack on the host machine is still functional.
+the TCP/IP stack on the host machine is still functional.

 host machine crash

-The machine where the client or server application is running has crashed.
-The TCP/IP stack on the crashed machine is not functional.
+The machine where the client or server application is

 network failure